+- Such account shall be made the subject of a general debate. - 39.
 The President of the Folketing shall convene the meetings of the Folketing, stating the Order of the Day.
-The President shall convene a meeting of the Folketing upon a request being made in writing by at least two-fifths of the members of the Folketing or the Prime Minister, stating the Order of the Day.

-Ministers shall be entitled to attend the sittings of the Folketing ex officio and to address the Folketing during the debates as often as they may desire, provided that they abide by the rules of procedure of the Folketing.
-They shall be entitled to vote only when they are members of the Folketing.
+The President shall convene a meeting of the Folketing upon a requisition being made in writing by at least two-fifths of the Members of the Folketing or the Prime Minister, stating the Order of the Day. - 40.
+The Ministers shall ex officio be entitled to attend the sittings of the Folketing and to address the Folketing during the debates as often as they may desire, provided that they abide by the Rules of Procedure of the Folketing.
+They shall be entitled to vote only when they are Members of the Folketing.

-- (1) Any member of the Folketing shall be entitled to introduce Bills and other measures. - (2) No Bill shall be finally passed until it has been read three times in the Folketing. - (3) Two-fifths of the members of the Folketing may request of the President that the third reading of a Bill shall not take place until twelve weekdays after it has passed the second reading.
-The request shall be made in writing and signed by the members making it.
-There shall be no such postponement in connection with Finance Bills, Supplementary Appropriation Bills, Provisional Appropriation Bills, Government Loan Bills, Naturalization Bills, Expropriation Bills, Indirect Taxation Bills, and, in emergencies, Bills the enactment of which cannot be postponed because of the intent of the Act.

-(4) In the case of a new election, and at the end of the sessional year, all Bills and other measures which have not been finally passed shall be void.
+- 1. Any Member of the Folketing shall be entitled to introduce Bills and other measures. - No Bill shall be finally passed until it has been read three times in the Folketing. - Two-fifths of the Members of the Folketing may request of the President that the third reading of a Bill shall not take place until twelve week-days after its passing the second reading.
+The request shall be made in writing and signed by the Members making it.
+Provided that there shall be no such postponement in connection with Finance Bills, Supplementary Appropriation Bills, Provisional Appropriation Bills, Government Loan Bills, Naturalization Bills, Expropriation Bills, Indirect Taxation Bills, and, in emergencies, Bills the enactment of which cannot be postponed owing to the intent of the Act. - In the case of a new election and at the end of the sessional year all Bills and other measures which have not been finally passed, shall be dropped.